aaronweinstock/mls-designated-player/README.md

 In the `Data` folder, two subfolders can be found.

   * `R_Data` contain cleaned data frames for average annual attendance by team, a history of designated players in the MLS, final league tables, and salary information for all MLS players [all data covers the 2007 to 2017 seasons].
-Because three of these four tables were formed by web scrapes, it is crucial that static files were saved as intermediates!
+Because three of these four tables were formed by web scrapes, it is crucial for the data availability goal that static files were saved as intermediates!

-  * `Salary_Files` contain `.csv` files for MLS salaries between 2007 and 2017.
+  * `Salary_Files` contain .csv files for MLS salaries between 2007 and 2017.
 These were used to organize the salary information for this project.